Which Volcano is the World's Largest?

 Tamu Massif: The Most Massive Volcano

-Three things helped Tamu Massif escape recognition as the world's most massive volcano and the volcano with the largest footprint:
+Three things helped Tamu Massif remain unrecognized as the world's most massive volcano and the volcano with the largest footprint:

 Tamu Massif is the largest volcano on Earth - unless an even larger volcano remains to be discovered on the deep ocean floor.

 Mauna Kea is a volcano on the island of Hawaii.
 The summit of Mauna Kea has an elevation of 13,796 feet (4205 meters); however, the base of the volcano is about 19,685 feet (6000 meters) below sea level.